 Kimberley Visions is a five year landmark study mapping the rock art and occupational history of the Northern Kimberley.
 It examines shared art styles across northern Australia and explores questions of regionalism and identity.
 Did similar styles occur between the Kimberley and Arnhem Land?
 What are our current understandings about shared traditions and why might they have changed through time?

 The rock art of the Kimberley is renowned for the insights it offers into the deep history of Aboriginal social practice.
 The art often depicts people, their belief systems and environments in great detail with elaborate compositions, depictions of personal ornaments and scenes of group dynamism providing windows into millennia of cultural practices.
 Rock art as living tradition is realised through a research collaboration with Balanggarra Aboriginal Corporation and their Healthy Country Plan.

 Chief Investigator, Prof. Peter Veth, is the Kimberley Foundation Ian Potter Chair in Rock Art at UWA.
 Peter is one of Australia’s leading archaeologists.
 The other Chief Investigator is Dr. Bruno David from Monash University.
 Prof. Andrew Gleadow, a distinguished geologist brings expertise in rock art dating which is fundamental to the project.
 Assoc.
 Prof. Sven Ouzman has a considerable reputation in rock art research and is also on the Dating project team.

-Kimberley Visions includes world leading French geomorphologist Jean-Jacques Delannoy and renowned archaeologist Jean Geneste.
+Kimberley Visions includes world leading French geomorphologist Jean-Jacques Delannoy and renowned archaeologist Jean-Michel Geneste.
+Both Frenchmen have previously worked with Bruno Veth on the rock art cave at Nawarla Gabarnmang (NT).
 Delannoy is at the University of Savoie (France) and Director of the research laboratory EDYTEM (Environment, Dynamic and Mountain Areas).
 He led the scientific committee which advised the French government on the famous Chauvet cave facsimile.
-Geneste is at the Université de Bordeaux 1 and for more than 25 years has focused research on Palaeolithic sites in France.
+Geneste was the General Curator of Heritage and Director of the Center National de la Préhistoire, the only laboratory in France devoted exclusively to the scientific studies of rock art sites.
+Conservative then research director of the cave of Lascaux, he has been attached to the archaeological study of ornate caves for more than two decades.
+He directs the multidisciplinary study program of the Chauvet-Pont d’Arc cave, which brings together some fifty researchers of international origin.